 It's difficult to imagine businesses in the current international business climate forming such alliances without the desire to guard perceived competitive advantages.
-General Manager of Supply Chain Strategy and Procurement for the Fonterra Dairy Cooperative Group and panelist Nigel Jones reflects this view.
+General Manager Supply Chain Strategy & Procurement Fonterra Dairy Co-operative Group and panellist Nigel Jones reflects this view.

-He says that, while Fonterra appreciates the need to find the right business model to improve performance going forward, the company is hesitant to deliver increased control of its intellectual property (IP) to third parties along the supply chain.
+He says that while Fonterra appreciates the need to find the right business model to improve performance going forward, the company is hesitant to deliver increased control of the company's intellectual property (IP) to third parties along the supply chain.

-'Seasonal fluctuations in dairy production, low visibility, underutilization, a small talent pool and an inability to justify investment is causing costs that lower the international competitiveness of New Zealand exporters and importers,' Jones says.
-'At Fonterra we're faced with the problem of finding a way to deliver value while still retaining our IP.
-We see a further complexity arising in that if we were to outsource our IP, we may lose the value that our volumes provide.
-Until now, Fonterra has been unable to find a 3PL partner that can get its head around all the issues involved.'
+"Seasonal fluctuations in dairy production, low visibility, under-utilisation, a small talent pool, and the inability to justify investment is causing costs that reduce the international competitiveness of New Zealand exporters and importers," Jones says.
+"At Fonterra we're faced with the problem of finding a way to deliver value while still retaining our IP."

-Jones also observes that it's hard for Australian companies to know where to draw the line in terms of what can be done without breaking the Trade Practices Act, especially in relation to working with competitors.
+"We see a further complexity arising in that if we were to outsource our IP, we may lose the value that our volumes provide.
+Until now, Fonterra has been unable to find a 3PL partner that can get its head around all the issues involved."
+Nigel Jones also observes that it's hard for Australian companies to know where to draw the line in terms of what can be done without breaking the Trade Practices Act, especially in relation to working with competitors.

-According to principal lawyer, Australian Competition and Consumer Commission (ACCC), and panelist Alexandra Merrett, it's often (though not always) possible to structure a collaborative venture or new business model in a way that achieves the desired objectives without contravening the Trade Practices Act.
+According to Principal Lawyer, Australian Competition & Consumer Commission (ACCC) and panellist Alexandra Merrett, it's often (although not always) possible to structure a collaborative venture or new business model in a way that achieves the desired objectives without contravening the Trade Practices Act.

-'The ACCC would counsel parties considering collaborating with their competitors or attempting new business models to first seek advice from lawyers with competition expertise,' she warns.
-'This is a very technical area of law.
-Rather than approaching lawyers with a structure already in mind, it can be preferable to explain to your legal team exactly what you are trying to achieve and leave it to them to consider ways in which you can do it.'
+"The ACCC would counsel parties considering collaborating with their competitors or attempting new business models to first seek advice from lawyers with competition expertise," she warns.

+"This is a very technical area of law.
+Rather than approaching lawyers with a structure already in mind, it can be preferable to explain to your legal team exactly what you are trying to achieve and leave it to them to consider ways in which you can do it."

-Merrett says that it's is also worthwhile remembering that, even where particular outcomes look as though they may contravene the Trade Practices Act, there are special 'exemptions' available.
+Merrett says it's is also worthwhile remembering that even where particular outcomes look like they may contravene the Act, there are special 'exemptions' available.

-'The most likely form of exemption relevant to collaborative arrangements between competitors or possibly new business models, would be an authorization, which is only available upon application to the ACCC and requires demonstration of sufficient "public benefit" arising from the arrangement to outweigh any competitive detriment,' she explains.
-'Obtaining authorization can be time-consuming and expensive, but - depending upon the scope of the collaboration or new business model - definitely worth it, particularly when compared to the very high penalties that apply to contraventions of the Act.'
+"The most likely form of exemption relevant to collaborative arrangements between competitors or possibly new business models, would be an authorisation, which is only available upon application to the ACCC and requires demonstration of sufficient 'public benefit' arising from the arrangement to outweigh any competitive detriment," she explains.

+"Obtaining authorisation can be time consuming and expensive, but - depending upon the scope of the collaboration or new business model - definitely worth it, particularly when compared to the very high penalties that apply to contraventions of the Act."

-'The bottom line, though, is that this is a very complicated area of law, so parties need to be prepared to spend money on good legal advice,' Merrett says.
-'Getting it wrong can be extremely expensive, not to mention bad for a company's reputation.'
+"The bottom line, though, is that this is a very complicated area of law, so parties need to be prepared to spend money on good legal advice," Merrett says.
+"Getting it wrong can be extremely expensive, not to mention bad for a company's reputation."

 Despite this, John Gattorna argues that regulatory restrictions are no longer an excuse to avoid pushing the boundaries in search of new business models.

-'A pressing factor for change is that operational excellence has a diminishing returns effect,' he says.
-'After a period of time, the elements combining to drive performance such as transportation and warehouse management yield lesser profit - even with continuing, or greater investment.
-Dynamic alignment enables a rejigging of what you do internally to face up to your market better.
-But even having done this there's still a limit to how far you can go by way of improvement.
+"A pressing factor for change is that operational excellence has a diminishing returns effect," he says.
+"After a period of time, the elements combining to drive performance such as transportation and warehouse management yield lesser profit - even with continuing, or greater investment."
+"Dynamic alignment enables a re-jigging of what you do internally to face up to your market better," he says.
+But even having done this there's still a limit to how far you can go by way of improvement."